-When adding equipment to the floor and rack layouts, you may experience that the product you have in your physical data center and want to add to your data center model does not exist as a standard component in the system's Genome Library yet.
+When you add equipment to the floor and rack layouts, you might find that the product you want to add to your data center model doesn't exist as a standard component in the system's Genome Library yet.

 Creating new genomes based on generic components